Skip to content

 Annual Property Tax: IPI

-The Impuesto al Patrimonio Inmobiliario (IPI) is the Dominican Republic's annual property tax.
+The Impuesto al Patrimonio Inmobiliario (IPI) is the Dominican Republic's annual property tax, administered by the Dirección General de Impuestos Internos (DGII).
 Here is how it works:

 • Tax rate: 1% of the combined assessed value of all properties owned by an individual in the DR